+Number 3

+Date Aug 22

+Category Administration - ABS

-No Date Category Description and cause of breach Possible effect of breach and wider implications Reaction of relevant parties to the breach Reported/Not reported (with justification if not reported) and dates Colour Rating Outcome of report and/or investigations Outstanding actions Comments 3 Aug- 22 Administration Failure to produce 100% of Annual Benefit Statement notifications Members and former members have not received up to date information on the value of their LGPS benefits which may affect their ability to make informed decisions around pension provision.
+Description and cause Failure to produce 100% of Annual Benefit Statement notifications

+Possible effect and wider implications Members and former members do not have up to date information on the value of their LGPS benefits affecting their ability to make informed decisions around pension provision.
 Noncompliance with LGPS regulations timescales.
 Member has been unable to check personal data is complete and accurate or that the correct contributions have been credited.

-The technical team have is 92.30% of the statements.
-The majority of the deferred not issued are a result outstanding leaver calcular which have been identified part of the backlog procontracted to a third party.
-Non this project continues members are being contained once the calculations have been completed.
-The remainder reactive to leavers where we are awastransfer details from other funds before the defendents can be processed those that have left the schoost 31 March 2022 and we alaver information employers.
-These cases included in BAU work and handled by Pension Admin Team on a process.
-Members will contacted once the calculate have been completed. due.
-ABSs of of close cl ii V t T F E Not reported.
+Reaction The technical team have issued 92.30% of the statements due.
+The majority of the deferred ABSs not issued were a result of outstanding leaver calculations which were identified as part of the backlog project contracted to a third party.
+The remainder relate to leavers awaiting transfer details from other LGPS funds before the deferred benefits can be processed or those that have left the scheme post 31 March 2022 and we await leaver information from employers.
+These cases are included in BAU work and handled by the Pension Admin Team as part of their daily process.
+Members will be contacted once the calculations have been completed.

+Reported / Not reported The matter was not referred to the Pensions Regulator.
+All the issues were identified and tasks have been set up on Altair to be dealt with as part of the work schedule

+Colour rating

+Outcome of report / investigation Not reported.
 100% for active members were issued.
-While 86.19% for deferred members were issued, the balance were not produced due to ongoing benefit calculations or transfer calculations where we are awaiting information.
-These cases are included in BAU work and handled by the Pension Admin feam on a daily process.
-Members will be contacted once the calculations have been completed
+While 86.19% for deferred members were issued, the rest were not produced due to ongoing benefit calculations or transfer calculations where we were awaiting information.
+These cases are included in BAU work and handled by the Pension Admin Team on a daily process.

+Outstanding actions

+Comments

+L

+4

+Date Jan 21

-No Date Category Description and cause of breach Possible effect of breach and wider implications Reaction of relevant parties to the breach Reported/Not reported (with justification if not reported) and dates Colour Rating Outcome of report and/or investigations Outstanding actions Comments 4 Administration Backlog Failure to inform 100% of scheme members of their calculated benefits (refund or deferred) - backlog cases.
+Category Administration - Backlog

+t k Failure to inform 100% of scheme members of their calculated benefits (refund or deferred) - backlog cases.
 The original number of backlog cases was 2665.
 The backlog cases allocated to Hymans have now been completed.

-Members and former members have not received up to date information on the value of their LGPS benefits which may affect their ability to make informed decisions around pension provision.
-Noncompliance with LGPS regulations timescales.
-Members have been unable to check personal data is complete and accurate or that the correct contributions have been credited Historical backlog is impacting performance.
-Hymans Robertson have been engaged to provide administration services to clear this backlog The issue has been identified and action taken to rectify it.
+r t a K r Members and former members have not received up to date information on the value of their LGPS benefits which may affect their ability to make informed decisions around pension provision.
+Non-compliance with LGPS regulations timescales.
+Members have been unable to check personal data is complete and accurate or that the correct contributions have been credited.

+F Historical backlog is impacting performance.
+Hymans Robertson were engaged to provide administration services to clear this backlog

+Reported / Not reported r The issue was identified and action taken to rectify it.
 Outsourcing the historical backlog provides greater administrative capacity, mitigating the risk of recurrence.
-This has therefore been judged as not necessary to report to the Pensions Regulator Not reported to The Pensions Regulator
+This has therefore been judged as not necessary to report to the Pensions Regulator

+Colour rating

+Outcome of report / investigation Not reported to The Pensions Regulator

+Outstanding actions

+Comments